AnthonyPAlicea/anthonyalicea/portfolio/ux-trainers.md

   <img src="/assets/portfolio/ux-trainers/train2_dark.png" alt="Stage 2: UX Training -- NN/G curriculum, tech talks, required reading, pairing and 1-on-1 coaching." class="theme-img--dark">
 </div>

 As team members progressed, the training deepened.
-This stage included curriculum drawn from Nielsen Norman Group resources and established UX literature, along with tech talks and hands-on workshops.
+This stage included curriculum drawn from Nielsen Norman Group resources and established UX literature, along with hands-on workshops and recorded tech talks.
+I produced many of the talks myself, and reviewed and critiqued ones that others built.
+Live sessions were recorded deliberately, so that each cohort's training built a reusable library for the next.
+That library is still in use today.

 I designed workshops to put learning into practice.
 One example: a design studio where team members role-played as stakeholders and designers, working through problem framing exercises together.
 Reading about stakeholder alignment is one thing.
 Navigating it in a room full of competing priorities is another.

 Running these sessions well required more than knowing the material.
 I coached facilitators on framing exercises, managing pacing, drawing out quieter participants, and keeping one voice from drowning out the rest.

 Each person in this stage was paired with an experienced team member for 1-on-1 coaching.
 The pairing wasn't informal.
 It was a structured arrangement with clear expectations for both sides, so that learning was consistent and no one fell through the cracks.
+A major focus of pairing was teaching people to facilitate core UX activities: design studios, cognitive walkthroughs, and heuristic analyses.
+Each topic was supported by pre-recorded training videos I produced or reviewed, so pairs had a consistent foundation to work from.

 ---